 By virtue of the Agreement signed by TIM S.p.A.
-Vodafone Europe B.V., Vodafone Italia S.p.A., INWIT S.p.A. and Vodafone Towers S.r.l., on March 20, 2020, the Shareholders' Meeting appointed the current Board of Directors, consisting of 13 directors

-The Board of Directors took office on March 31, 2020, the effective date of the merger by incorporation of Vodafone Towers S.r.l. into INWIT S.p.A.
+Vodafone Europe B.V., Vodafone Italia S.p.A., INWIT S.p.A. and Vodafone Towers S.r.l., on March 20, 2020, the Shareholders' Meeting appointed the current Board of Directors, consisting of 13 directors, which will remain in office until the approval of the financial statements for the year ending December 31, 2022.
+The Board of Directors took office on March 31, 2020, the effective date of the merger by incorporation of Vodafone Towers S.r.l. into INWIT S.p.A..